michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 The previous chapters showed you ambitious applications: conversation simulations, virtual companies, process-based assessments.
 But you're thinking: *"Where do I actually start?
 How do I introduce this to my students?
 What if it doesn't work?"*

-This chapter is about **managing change**—both for yourself and your students.
+This chapter is about **managing change**,both for yourself and your students.
 It provides a practical, phased implementation plan that starts small, builds confidence, and scales gradually.

 **The key principle: Start with one small experiment, not a curriculum revolution.**

----
+,

 ## Phase 1: Personal Experimentation (Before Your Next Class)